 8) Ignoring Guest Posting

-This blogger mistake is typically not recognized until one has accumulated some good solid content to share.
+This blogger mistake is typically not accomplished until one has accumulated some good solid content to share.

-Backlinks is still a major metric for ranking high in Google and other top search engines.
+Backlinks are still a major metric for ranking high in Google and other top search engines.

-However, don’t make a typical SEO beginner mistake by trying to get backlinks from any old place on the web not pertaining to your niche.
 This will discredit your site and possibly even award you with a penalty from Google.
-Big bummer!
+Huge bummer!